-Moving to another school
+• Moving to another school

-- Contact is made with the school SENCO and we will ensure that they know about any special arrangements, concessions or support that need to be made for the child or young person. - All records about the child or young person are passed on to the school as soon as possible.
+- Contact is made with the school SENCO and we will ensure that they know about any special arrangements, concessions or support that need to be made for the child or young person.

+- All records about the child or young person are passed on to the school as soon as possible.

-Transition from KS2 to KS3
+• Transition from KS2 to KS3

 - The SENCo will discuss the specific needs of the child with SEND with the SENCo from the primary school. - All children are invited to an induction day where they will meet the year 7 team and spend a day at St Gregory's.
-Parents will be invited to the information evening held on the same day. - In some cases, the head of transition Miss McCarthy (Assistant head teacher) will visit your child's primary school and meet with their teachers and the child. - We can provide social stories for those children who are finding the transition particularly difficult. - Children on the SEND register at primary school will be invited to a summer school run in the first week of the summer holidays preceding their entry to St Gregory's. - Children with an EHC plan will be invited to spend a day at St Gregory's with their named LSA. - If the child has an EHC plan the annual review will be used as a transition meeting which we will ask to be invited to. - In September year of entry; teachers of a New Year 7 student with an EHC plan are required to attend a meeting with the SENCo to discuss their needs and how to overcome their barriers to learning. - This will inform the teachers about the child's needs and how best to meet these in the classroom.
+Parents will be invited to the information evening held on the same day. - In some cases, the head of transition will visit your child's primary school and meet with the child and their teachers. - We can provide social stories for those children who are finding the transition particularly difficult. - Children on the SEND register at primary school will be invited to a summer school for one day during the summer term preceding their entry to St Gregory's. - Children with an EHC plan will be invited to spend a day at St Gregory's with their named LSA.

-• Transition from KS3 to KS4

-- Pupils will have assemblies throughout the Easter term informing them of their subject choices.
-This will give students a chance to discuss and give guidance for option choices. - There is an Options Evening for all parents to inform them about options and courses available. - Your child's subject teacher will discuss options with you at Year 9 parents' evening. - Children and young people with an EHC plan will discuss option choices at Year 9 annual review.

-Transition from KS4 to KS5

-- Parents and students are invited to attend a Year 11 in to Year 12 evening during the Christmas term. - All pupils are invited to attend a Sixth Form taster day at St Gregory's Sixth Form. - Career guidance is given to enable pupils to make informed choices. - Children and young people with an EHC plan will discuss option choices at their year 11 annual review.

-• Transition from KS5 to further study and/or employment
+- If the child has an EHC plan the annual review will be used as a transition meeting which we will ask to be invited to. - In September year of entry; teachers of a New Year 7 student with an EHC plan are required to attend a meeting with the SENCo to discuss their needs and how to overcome their barriers to learning. - This will inform the teachers about the child's needs and how best to meet these in the classroom. - Transition from KS3 to KS4 - Pupils will have assemblies throughout the Easter term in Year 9 informing them of their subject choices.
+This will give students a chance to discuss and give guidance for option choices. - There is an Options Evening for all parents of Year 9 pupils to inform them about GCSE options and the courses available. - Your child's subject teacher will discuss options with you at Year 9 parents' evening. - Children and young people with an EHC plan will discuss option choices at Year 9 annual review. - Transition from KS4 to KS5 - Parents and students are invited to attend a Year 11 in to Year 12 evening during the Christmas term. - All pupils are invited to attend a Sixth Form taster day at St Gregory's Sixth Form. - Career guidance is given to enable pupils to make informed choices. - Children and young people with an EHC plan will discuss option choices at their year 11 annual review. - Transition from KS5 to further study and/or employment - Information is given throughout the young person's time at sixth form on how to progress on to their chosen pathway after leaving St Gregory's.

-- Information is given throughout the young person's time at sixth form on how to progress on to their chosen pathway after leaving St Gregory's. - University taster days. - Help and advice with writing application forms and/or personal statements. - Young people with an EHC plan will discuss choices beyond KS5 at year 12 annual review.
+- University taster days. - Help and advice with writing application forms and/or personal statements. - Young people with an EHC plan will discuss choices beyond KS5 at year 12 annual review.